 All Leave Requests

-Staff must complete and submit to their BRIC Supervisor a BRIC Request for Leave form each time an absence from work occurs.
-All leave must be approved by the BRIC Executive Director.
+Staff must complete and submit to the BRIC office a Request for Leave form each time an absence from work occurs.
+All leave must be approved by the BRIC Supervisor and Executive Director.
 Staff must inform local district administration of all leave in advance of such known (scheduled) leave as per the local district policies and procedures.

 Sick Leave